Navigating the Mexican Immigration Rules

 If you have no way of coming close to the stated income requirements — which after all are far higher than you really need to live here, especially in the interior — then just come on a tourist visa and figure it out from there.
 Stay less than 180 days or leave the country and return.
 Just understand that you won’t be able to do this indefinitely without arousing suspicion.

 For more detailed information, track down a message board for the area where you’re planning to live and ask questions of new arrivals or visit the section on Mexican residency from Mexperience.com.

 TIM LEFFEL is living in Mexico with his family for the second time and owns a home in Guananjuato.
-He is the author of The World’s Cheapest Destinations and editor of the Cheapest Destinations Blog.
+He is the author of several books, including A Better Life for Half the Price: How to prosper on less money in the cheapest places to live.
+See more on his Cheapest Destinations Blog.